cryptostorage/cryptostorage.com/README.md

 To download and verify the source code, please see instructions at https://cryptostorage.com/#faq_download_verify.

-# Generate storage as securely as possible
+# Generate cold storage as securely as possible
 Following a few recommendations can improve the security of your cryptocurrency.

 To generate cold storage as securely as possible, please see https://cryptostorage.com/#faq_generate_keys.